radius-project/docs/docs/content/guides/tooling/rad-cli/overview/index.md

 ## Installation

 The rad CLI is distributed as a single binary that can be installed on Linux, macOS, and Windows.
-Visit the [installation guide]({{< ref howto-rad-cli >}}) to learn how to install the rad CLI on your machine.
+Visit the [installation guide]({{< ref howto-rad-cli >}}) to learn how to install the rad CLI.

 {{< button text="Install rad CLI" page="howto-rad-cli" >}}